-In 2018, targets will be set only for one year, using 2017 data as the baseline.
-DESE will set conservative, yet reasonable achievement targets for 2018.
-By grouping schools together based on historical school percentile ranges (e.g., schools with 2015 school percentiles 1-25) and looking at changes made by only those schools in the group that demonstrated improvement, DESE will use a statistical approach to apply the same expectation of improvement on the new test scale to all schools within the group.
-Long-term targets will be set in the future, once there are multiple years of Next-Generation MCAS data to analyze.
+In 2019, achievement targets have been set only for one year, using 2018 data as the baseline.
+By grouping schools together based on historical school percentile ranges (e.g., schools with 2018 accountability percentiles 1-25) and looking at changes made by only those schools in the group that demonstrated improvement, DESE used a statistical approach to apply the same expectation of improvement when setting 2019 targets for all schools within the group.
+Long-term targets will be set in the future, once there are multiple years of Next-Generation MCAS data in all tested grades to analyze.

-Targets for achievement on the legacy MCAS tests and for the non-assessment indicators will be set by analyzing past trends using data that DESE has been collecting and reporting for several years.
+Targets for the non-assessment indicators are set by analyzing past trends using data that DESE has been collecting and reporting for several years.

 Criterion-Referenced Component Calculation

-Based on each target and actual performance, DESE will assign points for each indicator as shown in the table below:
+Based on each target and actual performance, DESE assigns points for each indicator as shown in the table below: